Linag94/clicky-game/README.md

-# Clicky Game
+# Fruit Ninja Reat Memory Game

-Memory game built with react with a fun play on fruit ninja a popular game in 2012.

-## Demo
+## Background Information

-*Clicky Game* is deployed to Heroku.
-Please check it out [here](https://pure-cliffs-84048.herokuapp.com/).
+This is an EXTREME memorization and click game.
+The object of the game is to click on only one painting once.
+If you repeat guesses, you lose and the score is reset to 0.
+This game if a fun play on the popular game fruit ninja.

 ## Installation